erwinx1994/DigitalWallet/readme.md

 ## Running unit tests

+The unit tests were not written to achieve 100% code coverage.
+They were written to test that the core functionality of each backend module works.

 The unit tests rely on having an actual instance of both Redis and PostgreSQL to work.
-You need to ensure that they are set up and cleared correctly as described below.
+You need to ensure that they are set up correctly as described below.

 Additional Redis message queues used for unit testing are described below.